-The Group is exposed to the changes in the market values of financial assets at FVOCI held as of December 31, 2019 and 2018.
+The Group is exposed to the changes in the market values of financial assets at FVTPL and FVOCI held as of December 31, 2020 and 2019, respectively.
 The Group manages its risk by identifying, analyzing and measuring relevant or likely market price risks.
-To manage its price risk arising from its financial assets at FVOCI, the Group does not concentrate its investment in any single counterparty.
+To manage its price risk arising from its financial assets at FVTPL and FVOCI, the Group does not concentrate its investment in any single counterparty.

-If the prices of financial assets at FVOCI changed by +/-4.2% at December 31, 2019 and +/-2.3% at December 31, 2018, then other comprehensive income would have increased/decreased by P83.8 in 2019 and by P54.3 in 2018.
+If the prices of financial assets at FVTPL changed by +/0.09% at December 31, 2020, then profit or loss would have increased/decreased by P5.2 in 2020.
+The analysis is based on the assumption on the change of the correlated equity indices, with all other variables held constant.
+If the prices of financial assets at FVOCI changed by +/-4.2% at December 31, 2019, then other comprehensive income would have increased/decreased by P83.8 in 2019.
 The analysis is based on the assumption on the change of the correlated equity indices, with all other variables held constant.